 You will find that the fourth edition contains revised names, roles and refinement of processes.
 Revision one contains the name change from MBRCC to WVUCI.
+Revision two updates the requirement of GCP training for WVUCI faculty and staff.

 William Petros, PharmD.
-Interim Director, WVUCI Fourth Edition, February 2016; revision 1, July 2016
+Interim Director, WVUCI Fourth Edition, February 2016; rev.1, July 2016; rev.2, September 2016